Peace to the Gods and Goddesses of the foundation;

 And mad respect to London;

-The truth is that the black woman who studies 120 and masters 120, who becomes righteous as a result of 120 and devotes herself to her God should be considered in no ways inferior to the black man who sells drugs on the corner to survive, studies 120, goes back to the corner, and still gets to be called God; or the black man on the corner who has never even studied 120 but grew up in an area run by the godbody, and so is still called God while himself practising unrighteousness.
+The truth is, the Black woman who studies 120 and masters 120, who becomes righteous as a result of 120 and devotes herself to her God should be considered in no ways inferior to the Black man who sells drugs on the corner to survive, studies 120, goes back to the corner, and still gets to be called God; or the Black man on the corner who has never even studied 120 but grew up in an area run by the Five Percent, and so is still called God while himself practising unrighteousness.

-Indeed, even Allah himself said, “Ain’t no Goddesses in my Nation.”
-Yet the Honorable Elijah Muhammad said concerning the black woman, “She is your first nurse.
+True indeed, Allah himself said, “Ain’t no Goddesses in my Nation.”
+Yet the Honorable Elijah Muhammad said concerning the Black woman, “She is your first nurse.
 She is your teacher.
 Your first lesson comes from your mother” (Muhammad 1965: 59).

 Only a Goddess can create a God.
 This is mathematics.
-A whole plus a fraction will not give you a whole, it can give you a mixed fraction but not a whole.
+A whole plus a fraction will not give you another whole, it can only give you a mixed fraction but not a whole.
 Even so, a God plus a Queen will give you a demigod but not a God.